japila-books/spark-sql-internals/docs/logical-operators/AnalyzePartitionCommand.md

 `run` <<calculateRowCountsPerPartition, computes row count statistics per partition>> unless <<noscan, noscan>> flag was enabled.

 [[total-size-stat]]
-`run` spark-sql-CommandUtils.md#calculateLocationSize[calculates total size (in bytes)] (aka _partition location size_) for every table partition and spark-sql-CommandUtils.md#compareAndGetNewStats[creates a CatalogStatistics with the current statistics if different from the statistics recorded in the metastore] (with a new row count statistic computed earlier).
+`run` [calculates total size (in bytes)](../CommandUtils.md#calculateLocationSize) (aka _partition location size_) for every table partition and [creates a CatalogStatistics with the current statistics if different from the statistics recorded in the metastore](../CommandUtils.md#compareAndGetNewStats) (with a new row count statistic computed earlier).

 In the end, `run` [alters table partition metadata](../SessionCatalog.md#alterPartitions) for partitions with the statistics changed.